Draggie306/EditingCheatSheets/A Level/Geography - Disease Dilemmas.md

 ## Case study: Malaria in Ethiopia

 Malaria, one of the world's most deadly diseases, is estimated to have killed around 5% of all humans who have ever lived [[1](https://www.realclearscience.com/blog/2019/10/03/has_malaria_really_killed_half_of_everyone_who_ever_lived.html)].
 It is a communicable, infectious but non-contagious disease.

-200 million cases of malaria were reported in
+More specifically, female Anopheles mosquitoes inoculate the Plasmodium parasite into humans - where it infects liver cells and then moves to red blood cells - with no other known hosts.

+200 million cases of malaria were reported in sub-Saharan Africa to the WHO.
+In Ethiopia, 3/4 of the land area is considered endemic, putting 2/3 of the population (60 million) at risk of contracting the disease, where around 5 million cases are reported, alongside 70,000 deaths, per year.

+The epidemiology of malaria is unevenly distributed.
+Areas such as the Gambella region, situated to the west of the Ethiopian highland mountains (relief rainfall) is in a lowland area and malaria is endemic.
+This area, where humid and warm conditions mix with stagnant water pools provide ideal breeding grounds for mosquitoes.
+In the highlands, where altitudes reach 2,200m

 ## 4. How far can diseases be predicted and mitigated against?